MMCA

 About the Exhibition

-The black colored “Round Table” placed in the center of the Seoul Box gallery is supported by 18 headless figures made from straw, and a round head placed on top of the table rolls around intermittently.
-The figures partake in a fierce competition to occupy the single head, offering no escape from the perpetual struggle.
-Hovering above are three “Black Birds”, rotating slowly and watching over the struggle taking place below.
+The black-colored piece “Round Table,” placed at the center of the Seoul Box gallery, was supported by 18 headless figures made from straw.
+The table was topped with a round head which rolled across the surface intermittently as the figures below fought to conquer it.
+Hovering above was three Black Birds, rotating slowly and observing the struggle taking place below.
 Who will get hold of the head?
 Who will be the loser?
 Who will be able to escape this strife?

 About the Artist

 Following his first solo exhibition in 1998, Choe became the first Korean artist to hold a solo exhibition at the Mori Art Museum in 2006.
 He has held numerous solo exhibitions around the globe including Korea, the United States, Turkey and Taiwan.
 Since 1997 he has participated in various group exhibitions at the 2nd Gwangju Biennale, Seoul Museum of Art, Busan Museum of Art, Kumho Museum of Art, Manchester Art Gallery, Leeum Museum of Art, MMCA, and so on.
-He has received the POSCO Steel Art Award Grand Prize and Today's Young Artist Award for Fine Arts Sector in 2006, the Kim Se-Choong Sculpture Award for Young Artist in 2009 and was a Signature Art Prize Finalist in 2014.He was selected to participate in the Doosan Residency New York in 2009 and Autodesk Artists in Residence Program in 2014.
+He has received the POSCO Steel Art Award Grand Prize and Today's Young Artist Award for Fine Arts Sector in 2006, the Kim Se-Choong Sculpture Award for Young Artist in 2009 and was a Signature Art Prize Finalist in 2014.
+He was selected to participate in the Doosan Residency New York in 2009 and Autodesk Artists in Residence Program in 2014.

 About the Program